Aurora Mulligan

-Early life
+Early life and education

 Mulligan grew up in County Fermanagh, Northern Ireland.
 She studied politics and political philosophy at the University of Liverpool.

 Career

 Mulligan was a producer for the BBC and in 2015 became the first female producer on its long running motoring show Top Gear.
 Later, she joined the cast of the programme and took on the role of a bride whose wedding at St Paul's Cathedral was crashed.

-In 2016, she produced a segment in the Isle of Man in which an eight-wheeled all-terrain vehicle rescued some naked ramblers.
+In 2016, Mulligan produced a segment in the Isle of Man in which an eight-wheeled all-terrain vehicle rescued some naked ramblers.
 In 2018, Mulligan moved to Los Angeles and joined Lionsgate's Pilgrim Studios as the executive director of documentaries.

 In 2019, Mulligan worked on the 100th Isle of Man TT Races.

-Previously, she was a producer at Big Earth Productions, a production company known for producing travel series Long Way Round and Long Way Down.
+Previously, Mulligan was a producer at Big Earth Productions, a production company known for producing travel series Long Way Round and Long Way Down.
 Mulligan also worked as an assistant director on EastEnders, Holby City, and The Bill.
 She specialises in car and motorbike-related programming.

 Personal life

-Mulligan was in a relationship with American TV actor Matt LeBlanc for six years.
-In 2022, Mulligan ended the relationship.
+Mulligan was in a relationship with American TV actor Matt LeBlanc for six years until 2022.

 In 2021, an internet meme known as Irish Uncle went viral and it was widely reported that Mulligan's influence was responsible for the look.